lee-naish/algorithms-in-action_specs/status/Status AIA.md

 **TopDown Mergesort** mostly good.
-Animation and explanation reviewed by Linda 6 July.
-Noted: index disappears when off the rhs of the array (see details in Mergesort.txt status file).
-As at 9 July, we decided that perhaps students who are working on insertion sort etc. might start with putting in a graphical stack representation in mergesort.
-Lee is simplifying the quicksort stack, and suggest we use this as the basis for all the stacks.
-Lee: stack was just a suggestion.
-Hmm, I might have a go at it though
-Lee: fixed the index problem and the stack
+Animation and explanation reviewed by Linda 6 July, 17 July.

+Good to go.
+Students might work on improving the stack to be like Qsort and Rex.

 **BottomUp Mergesort** good.
-Animation and explanation reviewed by Linda 9 July.
-One slight glitch in the animation is noted in the status file MergesortBU.txt.
+Animation and explanation reviewed by Linda 9 July 2025, 17 July.

-(I am omitting Natural Mergesort from the Showcase Ready list, reviewed 13 July 2025, see individual file for reasons.)

 **Heapsort** good.
 Reviewed by Linda 13 July 2025.
-Animation excellent.
-Background - a problem with Vercel noted to Lee.
-Otherwise, it's fine.
-Lee: problem went away(?)

 **Quicksort** All good.
-Reviewed by Linda 13 July.
-Lee is planning to make the stack less multi-colored, which would be an improvement and good prototype for other algorithm stack representations, but it's OK to use as is.
-Lee: stack done
+Reviewed by Linda 13 July, improved and reviewed again 17 July 2025.

 **DFS Recursive**  All good.
-Optional suggestion for highlighting in DFS_Recursive.txt.There is a typo in the pseudocode, either line 9 (fully expanded) uses == for equality, line 17 uses =.
-Lee: fixed = verses == versus <- in a bunch of files
+Optional suggestion for highlighting in DFS_Recursive.txt.
+Maybe students to do, maybe Lee.

 **DFS iterative**   All good.
-See suggested highlighting in DFS_Iterative.txt.
-Would this necessitate similar highlighting in BFS for consistency -- in which case maybe just leave it alone.
-BFS is clear without highlighting.
+See suggested (optional) highlighting in DFS_Iterative.txt, as for DFS recursive.

 **BFS** All good.
 Consistency with DFS is good.
-Background: Pedagogy might be improved by a few words contrasting BFS with DFS, see BFS.txt.
-Animation:  Good.

 **Dijkstra's Shortest Path**  Good to go.
 Background good.
-Animation: as in DFS iterative, I think there would be pedagogical mileage in highlighting the n node in the graph view after it's been removed from the PQ and while its neighbors are being examined.
-Maybe a red or other color rim around the node.
+Animation: possible optional highlighting as above.

 **Prim's MST**
-There is an error in the Background -- see PrimMST.txt
-Animation: Picks Node 1 as default Min at the beginning -- see comment in PrimMST.txt.
-Lee: added explanation
+OK.

 **Graph Algorithms** -- probably all or mostly good, still to be reviewed:

 	A* Heuristic Search
-	Prim's MST
 	Kruskal MST
 	Warshall Transitivte Closure